< back to Blog home

 Below, read all about what a standard liquor pour is—in rocks pours, using jiggers, pouring shots, and when making cocktails with tonic water.
 We'll also cover standard whiskey and champagne pours to round it out.

-What Is a Standard Liquor Pour?
+What is the Standard Liquor Pour?

 A standard pour is what is typically provided to guests at bars and restaurants when liquor or champagne is ordered.
 Its size depends on the type of alcohol and drink ordered.
 It’s typically 1.5 fluid ounces for 80 proof liquor and 4 fluid ounces for champagne.
 In a fifth of alcohol—the most common alcohol bottle size—there are about 17 shots.
 Adhering to the standard pour will ensure you get the most out of each bottle, which is especially when making well drinks.